BridgetRatcliffe/BridgetRatcliffe.github.io/_pages/about.md

 # News

+- **Dec 2025:** My paper on the star formation history in the Milky Way disk was accepted in A&A!
 - **Aug 2025:** My python package for estimating stellar birth radii in the Milky Way disk is now public!
 Check it out on GitHub here: [Rbirth](https://github.com/BridgetRatcliffe/Rbirth)